13/01/16: This has now been edited and updated so as to make it a little more coherent, with a bit more detail a few less typos.

 "Is that what's missing?"
 He asked her.

 She shook her head, "That's me offering you an apprenticeship Mr Finch-Fletchley."
 His eyes widened in shock.
-"It takes a natural gift recognise a good wand before it's made; you got every one right and identified your own wand.
+"It takes a natural gift to recognise a good wand before it's made; you got every one right and identified your own wand.
 Plus you told me that you recognised a debonded wand before touching it.
 I believe you have a natural talent as a wandmaker."
 She nodded at the parchment in his hand.
-"Show that to your father and the Headmaster, then if you agree, come see me in the summer and I'll show you how to finish your wand."
+"Show that to your father and the Headmaster.
+Then, if you agree, come see me in the summer and I'll show you how to finish your wand."
 Her smile softened slightly, and she continued, "In the mean time, you may choose any wand you wish to get you through your O.W.L.s."

 A little while later, as she carefully placed the box containing his unfinished wand above her workbench, he came up to her with a wand in his hand.

 "It's not quite right, but I think we'll get along fine for my O.W.L.s."
 He informed her.